ItalyPaleAle/WithBlueInk/content/post/2018-11-14-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops.md

 comments: yes
 ---

+> *January 18, 2019: This post has been updated for ipfs-cluster 0.8*

 IPFS (or, the _InterPlanetary File System_) is a peer-to-peer network designed to distribute content in a decentralized way.
 At present time, it appears to me that IPFS is one of the (very few) technologies that are part of the Distributed Web—or "Web 3.0"—to have reached a stage where they’re mature and user-friendly enough to be adopted by broader audiences.

 A huge help in making IPFS more accessible comes from Cloudflare, which just two months ago announced it is offering a free [IPFS gateway](https://blog.cloudflare.com/distributed-web-gateway/) through their CDN.
 Thanks to that, we can get a custom sub-domain and point it to a website served via IPFS, and this is all transparent to our end users. 😎